Crime in Philadelphia: Bayesian Clustering with Particle Optimization: Posterior Exploration and Summarization

-It is tempting to resort to Markov Chain Monte Carlo (MCMC) simulations to approximate expectations $\E[f(\balpha, \bbeta) \mid \by].$ Unfortunately, due to the vastness of $\mathcal{SP}^{2},$ such MCMC simulations may require a prohibitive amount of time to mix.
+It is tempting to resort to Markov Chain Monte Carlo (MCMC) simulations to approximate expectations $\E[g(\balpha, \bbeta) \mid \by].$ Unfortunately, due to the vastness of $\mathcal{SP}^{2},$ such MCMC simulations may require a prohibitive amount of time to mix.
 To get around this difficulty, \citet{anderson2017spatial} arbitrarily restricted attention to partitions with no more than five clusters each.
-Even with such a restriction, which we will not impose, it is still quite difficult to distill the thousands of resulting draws of $\bgamma$ into a single point estimate and to quantify parameter and partition uncertainty in an interpretable fashion \citep[see, e.g.][]{wade2017bayesian}.
+Even with such a restriction, which we will not impose, it is still quite difficult to distill the thousands of resulting draws of $\bgamma$ into a single point estimate and to quantify parameter and partition uncertainty in an interpretable fashion \citep[see, e.g.,][]{wade2017bayesian}.

 A popular alternative approach is posterior optimization, which usually focuses on identifying the \textit{maximum a posteriori} (MAP) pair of partitions $\bgamma^{(1)}$ or some other decision-theoretic optimal point estimate (see, e.g., \citet{Lau2007} and \citet{rastelli2018optimal}).
-One then estimates the marginal expectation $\E[f(\balpha, \bbeta) \mid \by]$ with a ``plug-in'' estimator $\E[f(\balpha, \bbeta) \mid \by, \bgamma^{(1)}].$ Though this procedure might be substantially faster than MCMC, it completely eschews exploration of the uncertainty about $\bgamma.$ As a result, the natural ``plug-in'' estimator $\E[f(\balpha, \bbeta) \mid \by, \bgamma^{(1)}]$ may result in over-confident inference about the function $f.$
+One then estimates the marginal expectation $\E[g(\balpha, \bbeta) \mid \by]$ with a ``plug-in'' estimator $\E[g(\balpha, \bbeta) \mid \by, \bgamma^{(1)}].$ Though this procedure might be substantially faster than MCMC, it completely eschews exploration of the uncertainty about $\bgamma.$ As a result, the MAP plug-in estimator may result in over-confident inference about the functional.
+Essentially, using the MAP plug-in amounts to approximating the full posterior distribution over $\mathcal{SP}^{2}$ with a single point mass.